joshmarinacci/ElectronIDE/README.md

 information, it will just come from static zips that I host.

-The official Arduino IDE consists of the following parts:
+The [official Arduino IDE](https://github.com/arduino/Arduino) consists of the following parts:

 * exe, not needed for us
-* drivers, for now we assume that the user has installed drivers already. really only needed on windows.
+* drivers, for now we assume that the user has installed drivers already. really only needed on Windows.
 * examples,  we don’t include example code yet, so don’t worry about it.
 * hardware:
   * arduino: board defs, boot loaders, cores, variants. basically a bunch of hex files and C++ code
   * tools: the AVR toolchain
 * java: the core of the IDE. we don’t use it.
-* lib: support libs for the java IDE. don’t need
+* lib: support libs for the java IDE. don’t need.
 * libraries: source for the standard arduino libs. we *do* need theses
 * reference: copy of the web HTML docs. we aren’t doing docs yet, so don’t need it.
 * tools: a java based code mangler.
 I don’t think we need it.